Sophomore Year: Exploring What is Possible

 Use online tools to explore Career Options in your major, like Candid Career Information Videos or What Can I Do With This Major?

 Update your profile in CareerConnection and access The Campus Career Coach, to find links to industry-specific resources and professional associations.

 Build experience by job shadowing or conducting informational interviews with local businesses, organizations and alumni mentors.
 This will give you the opportunities to ask questions about a specific field, see first-hand what the job entails, and reflect on the experience.

 As you build experiences, start developing your own Personal Brand.
 This is a strong professional identity that will help you stand out to prospective employers.
 Make connections by building a profile on LinkedIn.
 Follow companies and organizations that relate to your professional or occupational interests on Twitter and Facebook.
 And, don't forget to follow ELCM on these social media platforms, too!

 Visit ELCM to have your resume critiqued.
 Use our Job Search Guide to learn more about resumes, cover letters, professional references, and interviewing.
 When developing your resume, include transferable skills from all of your previous work or leadership experiences.

-Attend ELCM workshops and programs and Career Week events to connect with employers and explore your career options.
+Attend ELCM workshops and programs to connect with employers and explore your career options.

 Discover opportunities through studying abroad and internships that will foster professional and personal growth.
 Search Career Connection for part-time, seasonal or internship opportunities.